|

 This button loads the program that currently resides in

-have to be saved beforehand.
-The program will take the
+be saved beforehand.
+The program will take the contents

-of this operation will be displayed in the output box.
+operation will be displayed in the output box.
+Upon

 was successfully loaded.
 If this message is not

-that some error occurred and a message telling
+displayed, it means that some error occurred and a

-you the error should be the last thing displayed.
+message telling you the error should be the last thing

 Start